djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - Long history of Canvas not giving people what they wanted, even at simple levels
 - This oversight clashed directly with espoused aims of the strategic project

+## Discussion and reflections

+### Ed design needs a relational view of technology

+"design" is often seen as non-technical.
+Knowing which buttons to press is often looked upon askance by senior designers, academics and institutional leaders.
+If there must be a hierarchy, then perhaps it is the naive atomistic view that separates pedagogy and technology that should be at the bottom for when it comes to breaking the iron triangle.
+It is not about how good your pedagogy is, or how good your technology is.
+Instead, what's important is how well you can orchestrate these different phenomena into a technology the better serves your specific purpose.
+If "fit-for-purpose" is the stated goal (c.f.
+Krause 2022) then it is this orchestration capability that is key to achieving that goal.
+Especially if you're looking for diversity, quality and reduced cost.

 ## Nascent scratch space

 ### Laissez-faire relationship